Josefxl/Recommendation_Systems/README.md

-# Movie_Recommendation_Systems
+# Recommendation_Systems
-This repository showcases two distinct approaches to building movie recommendation systems:
+Using movies as a case study, This repository showcases two distinct approaches to building recommendation systems:

 Collaborative Filtering: Leveraging user-item interactions to suggest movies based on collective preferences.
 Content-Based Filtering: Utilizing movie attributes to recommend titles tailored to individual tastes.